ECCC-MSC/open-data/docs/msc-data/obs_station/readme_obs_insitu_swobdatamart_en.md

 * The Department of Fisheries and Ocean moored buoys (aka Viking buoys) are seasonal.
 They are typically recalled in November and re-deployed in June.
 From November to June there will be no data transmitted from the buoys

-A 30-day history is kept in these directories.

 ## Nomenclature

-NOTE: ALL HOURS ARE IN UTC.

 * __SWOB files follow this naming convention :__